wshcdr/ThinkPHP_Many2Many/README.md

 # ThinkPHP_Many2Many
-many to many implementation in TP
+many to many relation implementation in TP, we only commit key files this time ,will update sooner.